 - Ferathainn, Eoghan, and Dairragh all want to stop the war and prevent Kane from freeing Yllel.

 - Once Kane holds the soul contracts, Khaleal will have to kill him to free his people.
 Halthyon wishes to kill Kane because he is an aberration.
 Halthyon also sees Kane as one of the impediments to his own goals.

 - Appearance: currently formless, but he can appear in any form

 - Background: Created by Auraya and Auremon along with Tryella his sister, Yllel is actually a piece of Auraya.
 Inadvertently, the goddess instilled in her son all of her worst qualities.
 He too, is psychotic.

 - Auraya, Auremon, and Tryella devoted themselves to Tellurin and its people.
 Yllel had no such interest and saw their absence as abandonment, then a betrayal.
-He killed his father after Auremon relinquished his godhood and became mortal; he killed his sister and Tryella and Auraya tried to trap him in the void.
+He killed his father after Auremon relinquished his godhood and became mortal; he killed his sister, Tryella, when Auraya trapped him in the void.
 He’s been plotting his escape ever since.

 - Thought is the only way he can affect Tellurin now, but a god’s thoughts carry a great deal of power.
 The Way Between the Worlds that leads to his prison must be opened from the outside and for that, he has recruited Kane.
 He uses his enslaved peoples to work his will in the world.